Orthogonal polynomials and diffusion operators: Introduction

 Orthogonal polynomials are a long standing subject of investigation in mathematics.
-They describe natural Hilbert bases in $\cL^2(\mu)$ spaces, where $\mu$ is a probability measure on some measurable set $\Omega$ in $\bR^d$ for which polynomials are dense.
-As a way to describe functions $f:\Omega \mapsto \bR$, they are widely used in analysis to describe many problems in partial differential equations, especially when they present some quadratic non linearities: since products are in general easy to compute in such polynomial bases, approximation schemes which consist in restricting the approximation of functions to a finite number of components in those bases are easy to implement in practice.
+They yield natural Hilbert bases in $\cL^2(\mu)$ spaces, where $\mu$ is a probability measure on some measurable set $\Omega$ in $\bR^d$ for which polynomials are dense.
+As a way to describe functions $f:\Omega \mapsto \bR$, they are used in many problems in analysis, for example in partial differential equations, especially when they present some quadratic nonlinearities: since products are in general easy to compute in such polynomial bases, approximation schemes which consist in restricting the approximation of functions to a finite number of components in those bases are easy to implement in practice.

-In higher dimension, there are several choices for a base of orthogonal polynomials.
-As such, they are far less simple to describe.
+In higher dimension, there are several choices for a basis of orthogonal polynomials, and no canonical choice may be proposed in general.
 However, many families have been described in various settings.
-In particular, extension of the previous families (in the sense that they are eigenvectors of differential operators) have been described by many authors ( see Koornwinder \cite{Koorn1,Koorn2,Koorn3,Koorn4,Koornbouze,KoornSchw,Koorn5}, Krall-Scheffer \cite{KrallS}, Heckman \cite{Heck1}, R\"osler \cite{Rosler1}; see also \cite{alvarezco} for a generalization of the Rodrigues formula).
-For a general overview on orthogonal polynomials of several variables, we refer to Koornwinder \cite{Koorn} , Suetin \cite{suetin} and to the book of Dunkl and Xu \cite{DX}.
+In particular, multivariate analogues of the classical families, in particular those which are eigenvectors of differential operators, have been put forward by many authors: see~\cite{Fernandez.al.2005, Heck1,Heckman1991,Koorn, Koorn1,Koorn2,Koorn3,Koorn4,KoornSchw, KrallS, Rosler1}); see also \cite{alvarezco} for a generalization of the Rodrigues formula.
+For a general overview on orthogonal polynomials of several variables, we refer to Suetin \cite{suetin} and to the book of Dunkl and Xu \cite{DX}.

-In general, in dimension $d\geq 2$, one orders polynomials by their total degree: if $\cP_n^d$ denotes the set of polynomials in $d$ variables with degree less than $n$, we are looking for an Hilbert basis of $\cL^2(\mu)$ such that for each $n$, we get a finite-dimensional basis of $\cP_n^d$.
+As mentioned above, in dimension $d\geq 2$, one orders in general polynomials by their total degree: if $\cP_n^d$ denotes the set of polynomials in $d$ variables of degree not greater than $n$, we are looking for a Hilbert basis of $\cL^2(\mu)$ such that for each $n$, we get a finite-dimensional basis of $\cP_n^d$.
 This basis is not unique in general.
-This is what we call an orthogonal polynomial basis, and is the object of our study.
-Observe that other partial ordering of the set of polynomials would lead to a different classification.
+This is what we call a polynomial orthogonal basis, and is the object of our study.
+As already mentioned, we stick in this paper with the natural degree, but most of the general considerations developed in Section~\ref{section2} remain valid in the general case.